dhuss42/ft_irc/concepts.md

 ## signals
 - signal
+	- linux manual page says to avoid the use of signal and use sication instead
+		- it's behaviour varies accross UNIX versions and has also varied historically across different versions of Linuxs
 	- <signal.h>
 	- void (*signal( int sig, void (*handler) (int))) (int);
 	- sig	-	the signal to set the signal handler to.
 It can be an implementation-defined value or one of the following values: